isaacronan/speed-sonnets/README.md

-# react-boilerplate
+# speed-sonnets

-This is a boilerplate project structure and configuration for a React app.
+This is typing speed test to demonstrate Redux and Thunk.